Team101-logo

 Mode

-Massachusetts on video surveillance in the workplace
+Massachusetts LAWS on video Recording in the workplace

-Yet, it is important to recognize that just as business owners have legal rights to install surveillance cameras in their property, employees also have rights to privacy and a right to know when they are under surveillance.
+Yet, it is important to recognize that just as business owners have legal rights to install surveillance cameras on their property, employees also have rights to privacy and a right to know when they are under surveillance.

-2. Because courts generally analyze invasion of privacy by evaluating the employee’s reasonable expectation of privacy against an employer’s legitimate business interests in conducting surveillance, cameras should never be located in areas where there is a reasonable expectation of privacy, such as bathrooms, bedrooms in rental units, locker rooms, washrooms, showers, or rooms designated for the change of clothes.
-G. L. c.
-272 s 105.
+2. Because courts generally analyze invasion of privacy by evaluating the employee’s reasonable expectation of privacy against an employer’s legitimate business interests in conducting surveillance, cameras should never be located in areas where there is a reasonable expectation of privacy, such as bathrooms, bedrooms in rental units, locker rooms, washrooms, showers, or rooms designated for the change of clothes (G. L. c.
+272 s 105).

 7. Have meetings with your staff to address possible questions or concerns.
-Surveillance cameras can send a message that employees are not trusted, create resentment and lead to employee morale issues.
+Surveillance cameras can send a message that employees are not trusted, create resentment, and lead to employee morale issues.
 It is key to discuss which areas of the workplace employees should not expect to be private.

 Unlawful videotaping is severely punished in MA, by imprisonment in the house of corrections for up to 2.5 years, by a fine of up to $5,000, or both.
-More serious infractions can lead to up to 10 years in prison, a fine of up to $10,000, or both a fine and imprisonment.
+More serious infractions can result up to 10 years in prison, a fine of up to $10,000, or both a fine and imprisonment.

-Interfering with employees' rights
+Interfering with Employees' Rights

 Employees have the right to unionize, to join together to advance their interests as employees and to refrain from such activity.
 Thus, it is unlawful for an employer to interfere with, restrain, or coerce employees in the exercise of their rights.